Farrellh999/Dog-Breeds-Data-Science-Project-Nov-24/README.md

 # Project Background
 Dogs are notoriously know as man's best friend, with the vast displays on social media of 'doggos' further illustrating this point.
-However, with the emergence of social media, in addition to the displays of love and affection these animals bring, it is becoming more common to bare witness to the public debates surrounding the ethics of dog breeding, with a particular focus on the brachycephalic breeds.
+However, with the emergence of social media, in addition to the displays of love and affection these animals bring, it is becoming more common to bare witness to the public debates surrounding the ethics of dog breeding, dog ownership, and the seeming rise in dog attacks.

 # Project Summary

-## Issue at Hand
+## Question
+Are more unfriendly dogs being born each year?

 ## Solution

 ## Outcome

 # Pipeline Overview

-## A High Level Look at the Pipeline

-## A Deeper Dive Into the Pipeline

-### Desired Output Structure

-### Ingesting Data from Google Sheets

 #### Transforming the Controls